DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 "...Fumu.
 This smell."

 "But I don't feel any magic though?
-And smell is slightly off."

-_TL TODO:_ I'm a bit tired, re-check `臭いもブレてるし`, not sure why kana all of the sudden.
+And smell is <span title="jp. ブレてるし blurry, but it is rather weird to say so I changed">slightly off.</span>"

 "Unless we check it ourselves, we cannot know for sure.
 I'm also not well versed when it comes to spirits."